-As used herein, the terms "Company" or "Companies," or "we," "us" and "our," collectively refer to the Parent and/or, as applicable, its subsidiaries.
+As used herein, the terms "Company" or "Companies," or "we," "us" and "our," collectively refer to Somers Re and/or, as applicable, its subsidiaries.
 Somers Re is licensed as a Class 4 multi-line insurer under the Insurance Act 1978 of Bermuda, as amended, and related regulations (the "Insurance Act") and is licensed to underwrite general business on an insurance and reinsurance basis.
-Through Somers Re, the Company primarily underwrites reinsurance on exposures worldwide.
+The Company primarily underwrites reinsurance on exposures worldwide.